 Professional editing is multifaceted.
 I work with my clients to determine the type of editing needed and provide an estimate before I begin a project.
-Most of the time, I review a writing sample and factor how long it takes me to edit four pages (at 250 words per page, double-spaced) with how many pages the project includes and the deadline.
+Most of the time, my estimates are based on how many words I can edit in one hour, dividing that number into the total manuscript word count.

-Typically, I work in Microsoft Word and return the edited manuscript with tracked changes showing.
-Clients review and approve my changes, and make suggested revisions.
+Typically, I work in Microsoft Word and return the edited manuscript with tracked changes showing; I also include a “clean” copy with changes accepted for ease of viewing.
+Clients approve my changes (or not), and make suggested revisions.
 Then, together, we determine if a second editing pass is required.
-When satisfied with the edited manuscript, a client can accept all changes to create a clean document.
 Increasingly, I also edit in Google Docs.

 OMG.
 You are a magician!
 Thank you for your editing prowess.
 To be entirely honest, so many editors edit for the sake of leaving fingerprints…but every single time you work on my drafts, they are vastly improved.